YiweiHou/LargePNet-for-fluorescence-image-restoration/README.md

 This the supplementary code repository of the article "LargePNet: Large-view statistics aggregation enables finer restoration of fluorescence images"

-It contains a general fluorescence image resotration models LargePNet
+It contains a general fluorescence image resotration model LargePNet, and its extended verions.

 Its core idea is to aggregate large-view global information to improve the restoration performance.
 Its primary technical details are shown in the below figure.